kriskowal/gtor/presentation/README.md

 invariants.
 A good promise library will ensure that either the fulfillment handler or the rejection handler will be called never or exactly once, asynchronously.
-This allows you can finalize your "plan" before returning.
+This allows you to finalize your "plan" before returning.

 ## Order Independence of Promises